robinmattern/FRDocs_dev01-robin/Setup/fr0302_Setup-Hardening-Ubuntu.md

 - Open a New terminal window

 ----
-### 6. Enable SSH Login for Specific Users Only 0:10
+### 6. Enable SSH Login for Specific Users/IPs Only 0:10
 ----
 #### 1. Get your IP address at: